Humming-Owl/Easy-Whitehole/README.md

 - Inside each **Whitehole folder** there is a `Whitehole-[Version].bat` file, double click on it and it should open right away!
 - There is also an `UpdateObjectDatabase.bat` file on some **Whiteholes** (**v1.6** and **v1.7** specifically), double click on it to update the **Object Database**.

+# Notes

+- For absolute beginners Whitehole Despag is the one recommeded.
+When you get more familiarized with SMG modding you can test the other editors.
+- Whitehole v1.7 can't open Galaxies that have unused zones.
+You have to manually delete unused zones of a Galaxy -->
+- New Object Databases do not work on Whitehole for SMG1.
+- Whitehole v1.7 does not render well Galaxies under Integrated Intel Graphics (screen is black while you don't move in the editor).
+- Whitehole Despag will update the Object Database automatically each time you run the program (don't worry about updating it manually).
+- Whitehole for SMG1 is only used for its Scenario editor that works with SMG1.

 # Whitehole List